Fairness and Incentive Compatibility via Percentage Fees: Implementability in the Percentage Fee Model

 We now prove an analog of Roberts theorem: we show that if the valuations are unrestricted the only set of social choice functions that are implementable in the percentage fee model are those that maximize weighted versions of the Nash Social Welfare.

 Instead of proving this result directly, we prove a meta theorem that provides a one to one and onto correspondence between mechanisms in the percentage fee model and mechanisms in the traditional model.
 This correspondence will allow us to prove the characterization.
 However, it does not preserve the approximation ratio.
-Thus, in Section \ref{sec-approximations} we devise computationally efficient approximation mechanisms in the percentage fee model.